-The Group recognizes increases in the fair values of land assets in other comprehensive income except to the extent that such an increase represents a reversal of a decrease for the same asset that was previously recognized in profit or loss.

-A decrease in the fair values of land assets is recognized in profit or loss to the extent the decrease exceeds the balance, if any, held in the land revaluation reserve relating to a previous revaluation.
+The Group recognizes increases in the fair values of land assets in other comprehensive income except to the extent that such an increase represents a reversal of a decrease for the same asset that was previously recognized in net earnings or loss.
+A decrease in the fair values of land assets is recognized in net earnings or loss to the extent the decrease exceeds the balance, if any, held in the land revaluation reserve relating to a previous revaluation.